Correctional Service Of Canada MuseumCurrently Closed

 - Tags: Art And Culture, Museum, History Museum, Educational Site, Family And Kids

-About Correctional Service Of Canada Museum, Kingston
+Correctional Service Of Canada Museum - Review

 This specialized museum also known as Penitentiary Museum collects artifacts relating to the correctional history of Canada, 1833 to the present, including inmate hobby crafts, uniforms and contraband, as well as punishment and restraint devices.
 Retired jail guards conduct tours and acquaint visitors with quirky facts and information on the working of the penitentiary.
+Also, visit the popular attractions in the city by following Kingston itinerary 2 days.

 Correctional Service Of Canada Museum Information